-Clara Pope Willoughby Centennial Professor in Child Welfare and Professor of Social Work and Women's Studies
+Clara Pope Willoughby Centennial Professor in Child Welfare and Director of the CSWE Center for Diversity and Social and Economic Justice

 Dr. Yolanda Chávez Padilla is Professor of Social Work and Women’s Studies at The University of Texas at Austin and Director of the Center for Diversity and Social & Economic Justice, a center of the Council on Social Work Education.
 Dr. Padilla is a fellow of the American Academy of Social Work and Social Welfare and currently serves as Vice President of the Society for Social Work and Research.

 Dr. Padilla was born in Adrian, Michigan and grew up on the US-Mexico border, in Brownsville, Texas.
 Dr. Padilla received a Bachelor of Arts in Psychology, a Bachelor of Social Work, and a Master of Science in Social Work from The University of Texas at Austin.
 After obtaining her Master’s degree in social work with a specialization in administration and planning, Dr. Padilla practiced social work in various organizations providing services to low-income families, including the Community Action Agency located in South Texas, Caritas of Austin, and the Austin Community Nursery Schools (now the Mainspring Schools).
 She returned to the Midwest to pursue a joint Ph.D. in Social Work and Sociology at The University of Michigan.
 At the University of Michigan, she was a Social Science Research Council Fellow in Research on the Urban Underclass and trained in the Research and Training Program on Poverty and Public Policy, specializing in demographic research on Latino poverty.